-Your contractual partner for all orders within the scope of this online offer is sprd.net AG, represented by its Executive Board: Philip Rooke (CEO) and Tobias Schaugg, of Gießerstraße 27, 04229 Leipzig, Germany (listed in the Commercial Register at the Local Court of Leipzig under number HRB 22478), hereafter referred to as "Spreadshirt".
+Your contractual partner for all orders within the scope of this online offer is sprd.net AG, of Gießerstraße 27, 04229 Leipzig, Germany (listed in the Commercial Register at the Local Court of Leipzig under number HRB 22478), hereafter referred to as "Spreadshirt".

 All deliveries from Spreadshirt to the customer are carried out based on the general terms and conditions given below.
 These underlie all offers and agreements between Spreadshirt and the customer and are accepted for the duration of the whole business relationship.
 Opposing or deviating conditions of the buyer are only binding if Spreadshirt has agreed to them in writing.